 Now that you know (more or less) what you’ve gotten yourself into up there, here’s a little more.
 Also along the Path of the Gods, you can expect:

-➤ A handful of possible stops along the way: an adorable B&B, a cliffside restaurant or two, one single water fountain at which to fill up for the day, a picnic table with the world’s best view, an abandoned farmhouse, and… not much else.
+Such as: an adorable B&B, a cliffside restaurant or two, one single water fountain at which to fill up for the day, a picnic table with the world’s best view, an abandoned farmhouse, and… not much else.

-➤ A well marked path: that’s pretty easy to follow.
+That’s pretty easy to follow.
 I mean, we only got lost once and that’s a huge accomplishment for me.
 It only took us an hour out of the way (lol) and only because we got lost were we able to find this amazing viewpoint! #silverlining #cloudreferences

-➤ A handful of other hikers: It won’t be super crowded as I assume most people visiting the Amalfi Coast on vacation are trying to avoid physical activity (like the other six people I came to Italy with), but you won’t be up there alone either.
+It won’t be super crowded as I assume most people visiting the Amalfi Coast on vacation are trying to avoid physical activity (like the other six people I came to Italy with), but you won’t be up there alone either.

 Now, hiking the Path of the Gods is one thing, and hiking the Path of the Gods from Sorrento is another.
 Because the Path of the Gods hike is on the other side of the Sorrentine Peninsula, you’ll get a bunch of “that’s too far to go” hate from people who feel physical activity and vacation go about as well together as T Swift and… actually, it looks like she feuds with everyone?
 Let’s go with the current climate and say Tool.
 And what do we do up here in the clouds, y’all?
 We throw shade on them haters.